temporalio/sdk-dotnet/README.md

   * `Dynamic = true` can be set for the query which makes the query a dynamic query meaning it will be called when no other queries match.
 The call must accept a `string` for the query name and `Temporalio.Converters.IRawValue[]` for the arguments.
 Only one dynamic query may be present on a workflow.

+##### Workflow Inheritance

+Workflows can inherit from interfaces and base classes.
+Callers can use these interfaces to make calls for a workflow without the implementation present.
+This can be valuable in separating logic, but there are some details that should be noted.

+`[Workflow]` and `[WorkflowRun]` attributes are never inherited and must be defined on item that is actually registered with the worker.
+This means even if an interface or base class has these, they must also be present on the final implementing class.
+So if a base class has a full `[WorkflowRun]` implementation, the subclass must override that method, set `[WorkflowRun]` on the override, and then it can delegate to the base class.
+This explicit non-inheritance strategy was intentionally done to avoid diamond problems with workflows and to let readers clearly know whether a class is a workflow (including the name defaulted) and what its entry point is.
+A workflow can only have one `[WorkflowRun]` method.

+`[WorkflowSignal]` and `[WorkflowQuery]` methods can be inherited from base classes/interfaces if the method is not overridden.
+However, if the method is declared in the subclass, it must also have these attributes.
+The attributes themselves are not inherited.

 #### Running Workflows